 In 1982, the Longmont City Council and the Longmont electorate created the Longmont Downtown Development Authority (LDDA) with a mandate to revitalize the City’s Downtown commercial core.

-The LDDA has a mission to develop and sustain a thriving and vibrant downtown district.
+MISSION: To develop, support and promote a vital and valuable Downtown Longmont.
 Through strategic development and programs, the LDDA makes downtown appealing to businesses, residents and visitors.

 General Improvement District